TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 The method :php:`LinkHandlingInterface::asString()` creates a string representation from the parameter array.

+:php:`LinkHandlingInterface::resolveHandlerData()` receives
-:php:`LinkHandlingInterface::resolveHandlerData()` receives a parsed version of the string representation of the link and creates the parameter array from it.
+the string representation of the link and creates the parameter array from it.
+For convenience the parameters are already parsed and stored as key-value pairs in an array for you.
+You can perform further processing here if needed.

 ..  _tutorial-typolink-builder:

-3. Render the custom link format in the frontend
+4. Render the custom link format in the frontend
 ================================================

 The link builder, a class extending the abstract class